rocky-linux/documentation/docs/books/admin_guide/13-softwares.md

 epel-release-8-14.el8.noarch
 ```

-Now you need to run an update to let dnf recognize the repository.
-You will be asked to accept the GPG keys of the repositories, clearly you have to answer YES in order to use them.
+Now you need to run an update to let `dnf` recognize the repository.
+You will be asked to accept the GPG keys of the repositories.
+Clearly, you have to answer YES in order to use them.

 ```bash
 dnf update